JonathanSeriesX/everycase/README.md

 This is a working repo for the [Finest Woven](https://everycase.org/) website.

-I am working on many fixes and updates.
+The development of Finest Woven is being driven exclusively on pure enthusiasm and only happens when I have free time, so I can’t provide you with any timeframes (:

+Current roadmap:

+- Fix pages with older collections
+- Fix image datasets
+- Option to sort cases not only by device but also by collection (year)
+- Ability to sign up (with Apple!) and manage your own collection
+- More content (like my notes & thoughts)
+- Bluesky page?

 ## Licence

-This project is based on Shu Ding's [Nextra](https://github.com/shuding/nextra/) / Docs template, which is licensed under the MIT Licence.
-The original content and modifications introduced by Finest Woven have their own [loicense](LICENCE.md).
+This project is based on Shu Ding's [Nextra](https://github.com/shuding/nextra/) / Nextra Docs theme, which is licensed under the MIT Licence.

+The original content and modifications introduced by me have their own [loicense](LICENCE.md).